Preface

 For this third edition, I started by moving the book into Jupyter notebooks.
 This change has one immediate benefit – you can read the text, run the code, and work on the exercises all in one place.
 And the notebooks are designed to work on Google Colab, so you can get started without installing anything.

 The move to notebooks has another benefit – the code is more visible.
-In the first two editions, some of the code was in the book and some was in supporting files.
+In the first two editions, some of the code was in the book and some was in supporting files available online.
 In retrospect, it’s clear that splitting the material in this way was not ideal, and it made the code more complicated than it needed to be.
 In the third edition, I was able to simplify the code and make it more readable.

 Since the last edition was published, I’ve developed a library called empiricaldist that provides objects that represent statistical distributions.
 This library is more mature now, so the updated code makes better use of it.